baz1888/Repository1/README.md

 Allows most common HTTP operations: GET, POST, PUT, DELETE, PATCH or any other method through custom connect method.

-Allows data to be stored through mongoClient and Mongoose.
+Allows data to be stored using Mongoose

 Provides user authentication through the use of tokens.